TolyanL/school21-case/README.md

 ```bash
 make launch
 ```
-This will install all requirements and will automatically start the server
+This will install all requirements and will automatically start the server see [Makefile functions](#makefile-functions) for more information

 ## Installation (Manual)